lervag/vimtex/README.md

 ## Requirements

-VimTeX requires Vim version 8.2.3995 or Neovim version 0.9.5.
-The requirements were updated in April 2024 after the release of VimTeX 2.15.
-If you are stuck on older versions of Vim or Neovim, then you should not use the most recent version of VimTeX, but instead remain at the v2.15 tag.
+VimTeX requires Vim version 9.1 or Neovim version 0.10.
+The requirements were updated in January 2025 after the release of VimTeX 2.16.
+If you are stuck on older versions of Vim or Neovim, then you should not use the most recent version of VimTeX, but instead remain at the v2.15 tag (or older).

 Some features require external tools.
 For example, the default compiler backend relies on [latexmk](https://www.cantab.net/users/johncollins/latexmk/index.html).